 The European Commission and the European Parliament have taken important steps to ensuring that the CCS are a funding priority eligible for support through different NextGenerationEU instruments.
 Yet while the CCS qualify for funding, they are still required to lobby their national governments which are responsible for the development and implementation of their recovery plans.

 What concrete steps can CCS collectives, organisations, and individuals take?

 - Collect data on evidence of economic and social impact the pandemic has had on the CCS in your country;

 - Develop a collective voice involving all CCS sub-sectors to build scale and promote more effectively CCS’ interests;

 - Lobby your Ministry of Culture to alert it on the opportunities of the Recovery Fund.
 Individuals can also reach out to their national professional associations;

 - Urge the Ministry of Culture to coordinate with the other appropriate ministries (Ministry of Finance; Economic Affairs) to ensure the CCS are included in any recovery plans submitted to the EU.
-The deadline for submitting these plans is currently set at 30 April 2021.
-Thus advocacy work starts right now!
+The deadline for submitting these plans is set at 30 April 2021.
+Thus, the time for advocacy work is right now!

-Reach out to financial intermediaries working with the EIB/EIF to explore fruitful collaborations and funding possibilities opened up by InvestEU and the Solvency Support Instrument.
+- Reach out to financial intermediaries working with the EIB/EIF to explore fruitful collaborations and funding possibilities opened up by InvestEU.
 At present, several financial intermediaries already support the CCS through the CCS Guarantee Facility managed by the European Investment Fund.